Digitous/LLM-SLERP-Merge/README.md

 ---

-## Current Limitation
+## Convenience Feature

 Some models, even of the same architecture and parameter size, may have a different vocab_size as defined in their config.json.
-For instance, LLaMa v1 and v2 13B have a standardized vocab of 32000 however, some pretrained LLaMa 13B models may deviate from this standard with a modified vocab of 32001 or 32032 and so on, making them incompatible for merge.
-There are ways to bypass this limitation and it will be addressed in the next update.
+For instance, LLaMa v1 and v2 13B have a standardized vocab of 32000 however, some pretrained LLaMa 13B models may deviate from this standard with a modified vocab of 32001 or 32032 and so on, which makes them incompatible for merging.
+We have added automatic model shape mismatch and vocab mismatch handling.
+User selected model pairs will be analyzed prior to merge.
+If there is a shape or vocab mismatch this script detects which model is short in vocab or shape, and an embedding is injected with empty tensors - compensating for disparities.
+The script will not continue to merge until it has ensured both models in memory are in complete shape and vocab parity.
+During the merge process, tensors beyond Epsilon = 1e-10 will be skipped, mitigating the potential of dividing by zero with the added tensors.
+When the merge is completed, the script ensures the vocab size in the config.json of the child model is correct.

 ---